spacetelescope/drizzlepac/doc/source/mast_data_products/catalog_generation.rst

         filter single-image exposures are only used to compute total detection image when there are only single exposures for *all* of the input filters.
 Note the variable in the source code is ``n1_residual``.

+    * region_size: int
+        Size of the box used to recognize a point source.
+Also, the kernel size for the maximum filter window when computing weight masks.
+In the latter case of "kernel size", the variable applies to both algorithms.

     * flag_trim_value: int
         The value which is the high limit for good detected sources.
 Sources with lower flag values are deemed good.
 Flags above the default limit represent:  multi-pixel saturation, faint magnitude, hot pixels, swarm detection, edge/chip gap, bleeding, and cosmic-rays.